-PERFORM AMERICA-TEXAS, LLC focuses on travel for any kind of group.
+PERFORM AMERICA-TX, LLC focuses on travel for any kind of group.
 While we specialize in performance-based tours, we can help with groups of all ages and of any kind—from bands to choirs, dance groups to church youth groups—we do it all!
 Whether it be performing in a nationally recognized parade or going to Disney, our experienced and professional staff will work closely with you to create an unmatched travel adventure… at a great price!
 Nothing compares to shared travel experiences!

+Edward Lopez, known to most as “Eddie,” is the owner of Perform America–TX, LLC, and founder of Global Initiative for Talented Students (GIFTS) and an owner of Ultimate Drill Book.
 Eddie brings a wealth of experience through all sides of travel from working for 10 years in the travel industry to traveling with his own ensemble, orchestras, choirs, dance teams, theatre groups and many more organizations both domestically and internationally.

 Mr. Lopez is the former Associate Director of Bands at Hendrickson High School.
 His duties included overseeing the Hendrickson Hawk Marching Band, woodwind studios and directing the Symphonic Winds.
 The marching band earned the right to perform in the 4A, 5A and 6A UIL State Marching Contests and was a consistent BOA Finalist and Class Champion at many local festivals.
 The Symphonic Winds received continuous superior ratings at UIL and in 2015 the ensemble received the Citation of Excellence Award from the Foundation of Music.
 That same year Mr. Lopez and the Saxophone Ensemble at Hendrickson was invited to perform in the 69th Annual Midwest Clinic.